RiverGlide/ruby_project_template/README.md

 Feel free to edit the `Rakefile` and move things around all you like.
 Just type `rake -T` for a list of available tasks.

 Then you can go straight to `features/a_place_to_start.feature` and start specifying your first feature.
+It's already tagged as work-in-progress.

+    rake features_wip

 Enjoy!!